jcp1016/jcp1016.github.io/_posts/2015-02-11-welcome-to-jekyll.markdown

     source 'https://rubygems.org'
     gem 'github-pages'

 3)  Create a github branch named gh-pages.
 According to the documentation, Jekyll looks for user content on the gh-pages branch and it looks for project code on the master branch.
+I've done this for now but I can see it becoming problematic.

-4)  Set your configs in _config.yml.
+4)  Update _config.yml.

 5)  The last step is not obvious and seems to be a bug.
 When you download the sample project, the code is placed in a subdirectory of <username>.github.io.
 When you push your code to Github it gives you an error stating that there is a problem with the css/main.scss file.
-I Googled the issue and found that the solution is to move all of the files up to the <username>.github.io directory and remove the subdirectory.
+I Googled the issue and found that a solution is to move all of the files up to the <username>.github.io directory and remove the subdirectory.

 I hope this helps!